-In 2013 the Company entered into an administration and technical services agreement with Oxygen, a related party.
+In 2013, the Company entered into an administration and technical services agreement with Oxygen Capital Corporation ("Oxygen") (the "Oxygen Agreement").
 Oxygen is a private company currently owned by three directors of the Company (Dr. O'Dea, and Messrs.
-McInnes and Tetzlaff).
+McInnes and Tetzlaff) and is considered a related party.
 Pursuant to the Oxygen Agreement, Oxygen provides the Company, on a cost-recovery basis, the following services, which are invoiced and settled on a monthly basis: